Ez4Prez/Ez4Prez/README.md

 My name is Ezra Mays Richards.
 I am a software engineer with a niche for creative problem solving and inovative design.
 I enjoy using programming languages to build projects from scratch and bring visions to reality...

 <br>
-🌱 I’m currently working on a portfolio site to showcase my projects..
+🌱 I’m currently working towards launching a portfolio site to showcase my projects..

-⚡ Fun fact: I previously worked in film production and spent countless hours on movie sets
+⚡ Fun fact: I previously worked in film production and spent a ton of hours on movie sets
 <br>